dmarx/obsidian_vault/Ethics of Ownership.md

    - Karl Marx critiqued the capitalist system's approach to property, particularly how it enables certain classes to control means of production, perpetuating inequality and exploitation.
 Marx argued for collective ownership as a means to abolish class distinctions and achieve a more equitable distribution of resources.

 5. **Modern Intellectual Property Issues**:
-   - The ethics of intellectual property (IP) are hotly debated, especially in contexts like software, music, and medicine.
+   - The ethics of [[Intellectual Property]] (IP) are hotly debated, especially in contexts like software, music, and medicine.
 Issues revolve around balancing innovation incentives with access to knowledge and cultural materials.
 This debate involves questions about the extent and duration of IP rights and their impact on innovation and public good.

 ### Societal Impact of Ownership Ethics: